iifl-logo

 Threats

-Investment Avenues: Growing attractiveness of stock markets, mutual funds, and digital assets may divert investment away from real estate, particularly among younger investors seeking higher liquidity and returns.
+Competition from alternative investment assets: Growing investor preference for financial and digital assets may divert capital flows away from real estate, particularly among younger investors seeking higher liquidity.

 Company overview